 The report below provides a complete listing of all foreign gifts and/or contracts reported by Title IV institutions for the previous six years.
 This data is self-reported by institutions.
 Negative amounts indicate an adjustment to a previously received amount.
 There may be additional instances of foreign gift reporting that are tied to pending applications currently undergoing review.
 Data from pending applications are not included in this report until the application review has been completed.

 A statutory requirement to disclose foreign-sourced gifts and contracts has existed for more than three decades, although the Department of Education has never published regulations to further define a school's obligations.
 In a February 1995 communication DoEd stated, "Although the statute permits the Secretary to issue regulations concerning this reporting requirement, the Secretary has determined that regulations are unnecessary."
-DoEd has likewise offered only scant guidance to schools on the government's interpretation of the scope of the requirement:
+Before its June 22, 2020 notice, DoEd had likewise offered only scant guidance to schools on the government's interpretation of the scope of the requirement:

 - In February 1995, DoEd issued GEN-95-12, in which DoEd "intended to inform institutions about the statute and provide affected institutions with an address to which the reports should be forwarded."
 Aside from specifying a mailing address and fax number, this publication basically either paraphrased or repeated the text of the statute itself.

-Recently, DoEd has been reviewing school compliance with foreign gift and contract disclosure reporting, and has sent letters to some institutions of higher education, either reminding them of reporting obligations under 20 USC 1011f, or notifying them of "investigations related to the universities' reports of defined gifts and contracts, including restricted and conditional gifts or contracts, from or with a statutorily defined foreign source."
-There is some concern about whether this may indicate an intention to hold schools to more exacting standards that DoEd has not yet fully articulated.
+DoEd had been reviewing school compliance with foreign gift and contract disclosure reporting, and sent letters to some institutions of higher education, either reminding them of reporting obligations under 20 USC 1011f, or notifying them of "investigations related to the universities' reports of defined gifts and contracts, including restricted and conditional gifts or contracts, from or with a statutorily defined foreign source."